indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/actions/actions.md

 ## main

-Main indranildeveloper-kepler.gl actions, these actions handles loading data and config into indranildeveloper-kepler.gl reducer.
+Main indranil-kepler.gl actions, these actions handles loading data and config into indranil-kepler.gl reducer.
 These actions is listened by all subreducers,

 ### addDataToMap

-Add data to indranildeveloper-kepler.gl reducer, prepare map with preset configuration if config is passed. indranildeveloper-kepler.gl provides a handy set of utils to parse data from different formats to the `data` object required in dataset.
+Add data to indranil-kepler.gl reducer, prepare map with preset configuration if config is passed. indranil-kepler.gl provides a handy set of utils to parse data from different formats to the `data` object required in dataset.
 You rarely need to manually format the data obejct.

 Use `KeplerGlSchema.getConfigToSave` to generate a json blob of the currents instance config.
 The config object value will always have higher precedence than the options properties.

-indranildeveloper-kepler.gl uses `dataId` in the config to match with loaded dataset.
+indranil-kepler.gl uses `dataId` in the config to match with loaded dataset.
 If you pass a config object, you need to match the `info.id` of your dataset to the `dataId` in each `layer`, `filter` and `interactionConfig.tooltips.fieldsToShow`

 - **ActionTypes**: [`ActionTypes.ADD_DATA_TO_MAP`][12]